Thunder-DeID: Accurate and Efficient De-identification Framework for Korean Court Judgments: Introduction

 We want to address the following three problems of the current state of the de-identification procedure in South Korea.
 First, over-reliance on the manual method has been a major bottleneck, causing administrative strain and delaying publication of judgments.
 Public accessibility of judgments has been significantly low in South Korea, and the stagnant de-identification procedure is one of the reasons~\cite{nca2025courtpublication}.
 Second, the automatic de-identification tool's performance is surprisingly low.
 From 2019 to 2025, their overall accuracy merely spans 8 to 15\%~\cite{congressional2019openpublication, nca2025courtpublication}.
 Finally, while existing law lays out the scope of de-identification, how personal identifiers are categorized and defined for administrative practice at the court is vague and especially unsuitable to be used for automated technical solutions.

-To overcome the above problems, this paper proposes \sys, a Deep Neural Network (DNN)- and NER-based framework, which improves the accuracy, efficiency, and consistency of de-identifying court judgments.
-To create a trainable dataset from anonymized and unannotated court judgment data, we first manually label 4,500 criminal law cases that cover a variety of criminal scenarios.
-From these annotations, which identified 27,402 named entities, we establish a hierarchical categorization scheme for PII that aligns with relevant laws and practices and is suitable for model training.
-For each of the 595 labels in the PII scheme, we curate a corresponding list of entity mentions to generate model training data, as illustrated in \autoref{fig:overall}.
-Furthermore, we design a de-identification pipeline for the DNN-based language model, incorporating a specialized tokenizer that takes advantage of the unique characteristics of the Korean language.
+To overcome the above problems, this paper proposes \sys, a DNN- and NER-based framework, which improves the accuracy, efficiency, and consistency of de-identifying court judgments.
+Unlike a prompt-based approach using a large language model (LLM), which often alters the original sentence structure in the process of deidentification task (e.g., “총 3명 (a total of three people)” altered to “총 명수 1 (a total of one person)”), the token-level classification method of \sys eliminates such risks of sentence and context distortion (see Appendix ~\ref{app:llm}).
+Moreover, due to privacy and information security concerns, the use of API-based LLM services, such as ChatGPT, is restricted in many of the key government institutions in Korea ~\cite{NIS2023guidelines}.
+To create a trainable dataset from anonymized and unannotated court judgment data, we first manually label 6,700 civil, criminal, and administrative law cases that cover a broad spectrum of scenarios in civil, criminal, and administrative law.
+From these annotations, which identified 48,306 named entities, we establish a hierarchical categorization scheme for PII that aligns with relevant laws and practices and is suitable for model training.
+For each of the 729 labels in the PII scheme, we curate a corresponding list of entity mentions to generate model training data, as illustrated in \autoref{fig:overall}.
+Furthermore, we design a de-identification pipeline for the DNN-based language model, incorporating a specialized tokenizer that leverages the unique characteristics of the Korean language.

 The approach used in this paper may offer valuable insights for other jurisdictions looking to efficiently anonymize large volumes of court decisions.
-The contributions of this paper are summarized as follows: \begin{itemize}[nosep] \item We have created a two-part dataset that consists of 4,500 labeled judgments from criminal cases and a list of actual entity mentions to replace the labels.
+The contributions of this paper are summarized as follows: \begin{itemize}[nosep] \item We have created a two-part dataset that consists of 6,700 labeled judgments from three kinds of cases: civil, criminal, and administrative cases and a list of actual entity mentions to replace the labels.
 The labeled judgments are created from publicly available anonymized court judgments.

-\item We propose a three-tiered PII framework based on an inductive analysis of 27,402 named entities identified in our dataset.
+\item We propose a three-tiered PII framework based on an inductive analysis of 48,306 named entities identified in our dataset.

 \item We propose a tokenizer that integrates a morphological analyzer, Mecab-ko, with Byte Pair Encoding (BPE) to leverage the unique features of the Korean language.
 Using this tokenizer, we also propose a method for generating training data from our labeled dataset and replacement list.